 APIs are bridges connecting platforms with third-party apps.
 In this case, APIs enhance your Shopify store with any additional feature you want.
 This can be a different payment method like PayPal, log in through Google, or a social media bot.
 Shopify gives its users the ability to integrate APIs into their stores.

 The main dissimilarity within Shopify vs Shopify Plus API integration abilities is the flexibility and power.
-If you are a Shopify Plus client, you can integrate custom apps into your store.
+You can integrate custom apps into your store if you are a Shopify Plus client.
 But the best part is the ability to build your own private apps.
-Ultimately, Shopify Plus allows you to create a custom online store using their building blocks with other API integrations.
+Ultimately, the Plus allows you to customly create a Shopify store using their building blocks with other API integrations.

 If you’re working on a smaller scale, custom API integrations might not be enticing for you.
 But for bigger brands who want to give a truly unique experience to their users, this Shopify Plus benefit can change the game.